tempo11

 Thirdweb integrates natively with Tempo testnet, providing fast RPC, built-in explorers, automatic chain ID, gas sponsorship (EIP-4337 & 7702), and embedded wallets for developers building on the network.

-Klarna launches KlarnaUSD as its first stablecoin directly on Tempo for cross-border payments to 114 million customers.
-New partnerships announced with Kalshi, Gusto, and Payoneer, with over 40 infrastructure partners now integrated and Chaos Price Oracles providing risk-aware pricing.
-Mainnet launch planned for 2026, with additional Series A investors including Sequoia, Ribbit Capital, and SV Angel.
+Launches KlarnaUSD for cross-border payments to 114 million customers, partnering with Kalshi, Gusto, and Payoneer, integrating over 40 infrastructure partners and Chaos Price Oracles.
+Mainnet launch planned for 2026 with Series A investors Sequoia, Ribbit Capital, and SV Angel.

 Tempo raises $500M and partners with Mastercard and UBS as its public testnet goes live.